The Architecture of Conformity: The British House System

 In the bustling metropolises of Asia, a particular brand of education is flourishing.
-Behind the gates of prestigious international schools, Asian students can increasingly be found wearing blazers adorned with crests, competing for “House Points,” and pledging loyalty to names such as “Churchill” or “Arundel.”
-Marketed as a vehicle for character education and a means of fostering belonging, the British House System has long been used successfully in UK schools with British students, and arguably for British children overseas for shorter periods of time as well.
+Behind the gates of prestigious international schools, Asian students can increasingly be found wearing blazers adorned with crests, competing for “House Points”, and pledging loyalty to names such as “Churchill” or “Arundel”.
+Marketed as a vehicle for character education and a means of fostering belonging, the British House System has been a long-standing symbol of British pride.

 Yet I have become increasingly uneasy about the rapid expansion of House Systems within large, for-profit British school franchises that predominantly serve local students across Asia (Type C international schools).
 In these contexts, the House System can be criticised as a transplanted institutional structure that risks reinforcing Western elitist values and encouraging cultural conformity (Dierenfield, 1975; Graham, 2023).
-In this blog, I play devil’s advocate by exploring the potential unintended consequences of House Systems in diverse cultural settings, particularly when implemented uncritically or without adaptation to local contexts.
+Are British House Systems in Asian international schools truly building belonging, or are they quietly exporting Western elitist values dressed up as tradition?

 The Colonial Root: A Transplanted Operation

 The House System is far from a neutral organisational tool; rather, it is the continuation of a tradition rooted in the medieval English boarding and grammar school system (Dierenfield, 1975; Graham, 2023).
+This tradition can give us a broad range of imagery, from knights waving their house banners as they charge at their opponents, to prefects enforcing new members of their house to warm up the toilet seat before they sit down to do their business.
 As Dierenfield (1975) argues, the elitist foundations of these educational structures have remained remarkably consistent since the thirteenth century and show little sign of disappearing.

 Engineering “Docile Bodies” through Surveillance

 From a Foucauldian perspective, the House System can be understood as a mechanism for producing “docile bodies” (Foucault, 1995).
-By dividing the student population into smaller, distinct Houses, the institution reduces the potential for large, unsupervised groups while assigning each student a specific place, identity, and rank within the school hierarchy.
+This terminology makes me think back to a TV series when I was growing up called The Demon Headmaster, which was based on the books by Gillian Cross.
+This story follows a group of school kids who discover that their mysterious headmaster is using hypnosis to take over the school and to force absolute obedience and order.
+Foucault (1995) would suggest that by dividing the student population into smaller, distinct Houses, the institution reduces the potential for large, unsupervised groups while assigning each student a specific place, identity, and rank within the school hierarchy.

-This structure facilitates “hierarchical observation,” where surveillance is not only enacted by teachers but also distributed through student leaders such as prefects and House captains (Foucault, 1995).
+This structure creates“hierarchical observation”, where surveillance is not only enacted by teachers but also distributed through student leaders such as prefects and House captains (Foucault, 1995).
+Similarly, in The Demon Headmaster, the hypnotised prefects are responsible for doing most of the dirty work of the headmaster, ensuring the other students conform.
 These senior students are often positioned as “old hands,” responsible for monitoring and shaping the behaviour of younger peers, ensuring that institutional norms are maintained even in the absence of staff (Foucault, 1995; Lave & Wenger, 1991).

-Additionally, the distribution of House Points for students who align with institutional expectations reinforces conformity to a model of “good citizenship” often rooted in British educational and Anglican traditions (Foucault, 1995; Glass, 2019; Graham, 2023).
+Additionally, the distribution of House Points for students who align with institutional expectations reinforces conformity to a model of Fundamental British Values, which are rooted in Anglican traditions (Foucault, 1995; Glass, 2019; Graham, 2023).
 Through systems of reward and recognition, students are subtly encouraged to internalise and perform behaviours that align with these values.
+Working as an international educator, it’s highly likely that you will find students who interact in different ways with the social norms which you may have grown up used to in your home country.
+This can be equally confusing for educators as it can be for children and is influenced by not only their nationality, but also the school’s context and climate of the school.

 Institutionalising the Anglican “Habitus”